fluhus/snopher/index.md

 Congrats!

-Now let's break it down:
+Let's break it down:

-1. The Go code uses its regular logic, but exports its function for external use, with the `//export` directive.
+1. The Go code uses its regular logic, but exports its function for external use with the `//export` directive.
 2. Building with `-buildmode=c-shared` creates a C-style shared library.
 3. Python loads the shared library and accesses the exported function.

 # Primitive Input and Output

 Here we introduce some basic arguments and return values.
 Let's start with an example.

 add.go: